stubma/cocos2dx-classical/README.md

 	* engine lua binding is generated
 	* lua and luajit are both precompiled, by default we use luajit. if you want to use lua, you can modify scripting/lua/Android.mk(for android) or cocos2dx/proj.ios/cocos2dx.xcodeproj(for ios)
 	* HelloLua project is debugged and fine
+	* Cocos2dxLuaLoader is modified so that it will try to load lua script from ~/Library/Cache first.
+If not found, load from app bundle.
 	* use ccScriptFunction struct to replace int handler, modified all related code
 	* make it easy to pass self parameter to script callback
 	* adding more shared library, in scripting/lua/script